stephenh/stephenh.github.com/drafts/sane-rich-uis.markdown

 Obviously the success of this approach depends on the robustness of the binding DSL, as the DSL has to support the various behaviors you want to perform in a generic way.

 Specifically for Tessell, I won't assert that Tessell's DSL is as refined as something like Hamcrest, which I think is the prototypical DSL in the Java world.
-But it supports a pretty wide array of behaviors, and is getting more as I add them as needed.
+But it supports a pretty wide array of behaviors, and is getting more when they are added as needed.

-Besides the DSL, you also have to be able to represent your program's state as these stateful properties, basically models, to allow them to be passed declaratively into the DSL and for the DSL to be able to register observers and react to them.
+Besides the DSL, you also have to represent your problem domain as these stateful properties, basically models, to allow them to be passed declaratively into the DSL and for the DSL to be able to register observers and react to them.

+I don't think either of these are large stumbling blocks, but they do require massaging your codebase to fit the MVC/property/DSL approach, instead of just using raw DTOs.

 Rules of Thumb
 ==============